sarithekanayake/node-hostname/README.md

     1. Open up a new terminal window.
     2. Run `aws eks update-kubeconfig --region <region-code> --name <cluster-name>`.
 Replace the region and name of the EKS cluster with correct values.
     3. Now, should be able to interact with the EKS cluster using kubectl.
+    4. To check HPA, use a load testing tool like `hey` to simulate traffic. ex: `hey -z 60s -c 50 https://bwt.sarithe.online`
+    5. To check Cluster Autoscaler, deploy a workload that exceeds the capacity of the current nodes.